tritonir/nondan_backend/README.md

 This project is licensed under the ISC License.

+## 📞 Support

+For support, email hello@nondan.com or create an issue in the repository.

 ---

 **Note**: This is a development version.
 Make sure to update security configurations and environment variables for production deployment.